LLM SEO Check Review: Content Relevance Score - What It Does, Costs, and Delivers

 The Bottom Line

-Use it as a technical diagnostic.
-Don't use it as a crystal ball.
+Use it as a content relevance diagnostic.
+Do not use it as a crystal ball.

 Frequently Asked Questions